 Beginning October 1 to October 31, charities set out to increase awareness of the disease and raise funds for research to offering information and supporting those affected by breast cancer.

 Now is the time to be a part of a cause that changes lives.
 Look at your fellow girlfriends, wear the pink ribbon proudly, and be proactive!

-Yanaisis Collazo, Blog & Website Manager Intern
+Yanaisis Collazo, Blog/Website & Social Media Manager Intern